Government of Cameroon: Regional government

 Considering the fact that the Law No. 96-06 of 18 January 1996 did not yet came into force, a region is under the authority of a Governor appointed by Presidential Decree meaning that the governor represents the authority of the President of the Republic and implicitly upholds the authority of the State in the province/region where he is appointed.
 Each Ministers assigns to each region a competent provincial delegate in charge of implementing the policy of the state in his province within the framework of the responsibility assigned to their respective Ministerial department.
 For example, the Minister of Public Health appoints to each province a Delegate in charge of Public Health to coordinate the duty assigned to the Ministry of Public Health at the regional level.
 It is the same for all the Ministerial departments.
 With the collaboration of provincial delegates, the governor covers the general administration and co-ordination of the work of the civil service in the province, with the exception of those aspects that fall within the remit of the Minister for justice.
 And we also have to notice that all local government officials are employees of the central government's Ministry of Territorial Administration, from which local governments also get most of their budgets.

-As the country is subdivided into regions, the regions are subdivided into departments.
+The regions are subdivided into departments.

 Department administration

 There are 58 departments in Cameroon.
-As in the French model, the capital of a department is called "prefecture" (préfecture in the French language).
-A department is under the authority of a Prefect (in French préfet) appointed by Presidential decree meaning that the prefect upholds both the authority of the State and implicitly the authority of the region at the local level.
+As in the French model, the capital of a department is called a prefecture (préfecture).
+A department is under the authority of a prefect (préfet) appointed by Presidential decree, meaning that the prefect upholds both the authority of the State and implicitly the authority of the region at the local level.
 Each Ministerial department appoints to each department a departmental delegate in charge of preparing and implementing the policy of the state in his department within the framework of their respective agenda.
 For example, the Minister of Secondary Education appoints to each department a delegate in charge of secondary education to coordinate the duty assigned to the Ministry of Secondary Education at the local level.

 District administration

-We have to acknowledge the fact that the French's word arrondissement is translated "district" in English pose a problem in the context of the subdivisions in Cameroon.
-Departments are subdivided in "arrondissements", and "arrondissements" are further subdivided in districts.
-As it is the case for the French's administrative division, the capital of an arrondissement is a sub prefecture (translate in French sous-préfecture).
-An arrondissement is under the authority of a sub-prefect (translate sous-préfet in the French language) who upheld the authority of the state in the arrondissement.
+Departments are subdivided in arrondissements, which are further subdivided in districts.
+As is the case for French administrative division, the capital of an arrondissement is a sub prefecture (sous-préfecture).
+An arrondissement is under the authority of a sub-prefect (sous-préfet), who upholds the authority of the state in the arrondissement.